jestjs/jest/docs/Configuration.md

 to run tests in band, such as integration tests, but for other packages in the same repository to run tests in parallel.

-This option allows you to be granular in how your tests are run per jest project, but to still benefit from the speed increases of running tests in in parallel
+This option allows you to be granular in how your tests are run per jest project, but to still benefit from the speed increases of running tests in parallel

 ### `setupFiles` \[array]